Who we are

 Grants.
 We are fortunate to be able to offer grants to local organisations whose activities meet our charitable objects.

-With 4,000 members, we are one of the largest civic societies in the UK.
+With over 4,000 members, we are one of the largest civic societies in the UK.
 Membership is open to anyone regardless of where they live, and you will receive regular communications and reports on matters of interest in Chislehurst.
 Membership is free for the first year.